'Bubble man' roams San Francisco streets, bringing joy

-SAN FRANCISCO, July 7 (Reuters) - The massive bubble Kurth Reis conjured last month, rising like a genie from a bucket of soap, startled a small girl visiting San Francisco's Embarcadero, almost enveloping her as she scampered away.
+SAN FRANCISCO (Reuters) - The massive bubble Kurth Reis conjured last month, rising like a genie from a bucket of soap, startled a small girl visiting San Francisco’s Embarcadero, almost enveloping her as she scampered away.

 The bubble popped.
 She then jumped and clapped, and turned to Reis, eager for another show.
 This city’s hard-working bubble man had succeeded once again in bringing a little joy.